-For House GOP, One Doomed Immigration Bill Down, One To Go
+For House GOP, One Doomed Immigration Bill Down, One to Go

 The delay comes just a few hours after President Donald Trump publicly undercut House Republicans, asking why they were even bothering to vote on immigration legislation in the first place when it can’t get through the Senate.
 Trump’s message didn’t do anything but make the situation more difficult for Ryan and his top lieutenants.

 Now for once, Trump is being quite honest.
 Both these bills have been doomed all along by the total certainty that they will go nowhere in the Senate, where 60 votes would be necessary to advance them.
-Indeed, the only real purpose of this exercise was to preempt a discharge petition that House Democrats and some politically vulnerable House Republicans had signed that might have brought a Democratic immigration bill–indeed, the original DREAM Act–to the floor under conditions where it might have actually passed.
+Indeed, the only real purpose of this exercise was to preempt a discharge petition that House Democrats and some politically vulnerable House Republicans had signed that might have brought a Democratic immigration bill — indeed, the original DREAM Act — to the floor under conditions where it might have actually passed.
 So for all the endless and interminable and redundant House GOP talk about wanting to take action on immigration, when votes were finally held it was really about preventing action on immigration.

-So let’s be clear: the “compromise” bill that will be voted on tomorrow is only a gesture towards a probably impossible consensus among Republicans, as Nancy Pelosi pointed out to the media today:
+So let’s be clear: The “compromise” bill that will be voted on tomorrow is only a gesture toward a probably impossible consensus among Republicans, as Nancy Pelosi pointed out to the media today:

 They talk, and sometimes you all repeat it, that it’s a compromise.
 But it is not a compromise.
 It may be a compromise with the devil, but it’s not a compromise with the Democrats.

 And more importantly, in the unlikely event it passes, that will be it for the year in terms of any broad-based immigration legislation.
 Because that’s been the plan all along.
-It’s probably lucky for Republicans that the bizarre fakery of the president’s family separation policies on the border is getting most of the public attention.
+It’s probably lucky for Republicans that the bizarre fakery of the president’s family-separation policies on the border is getting most of the public attention.